Sign up to join our discussion call on January 11, 8 pm EST

 Just as early colonialism sought to divide and separate, control, deny and exploit.
 The antidote is connection and unification, uplifting and belonging to one another.
 Often the community-care models that are most effective today for dealing with trauma are similar to the collectivized, non-hierarchical community and collective living spaces of many indigenous ancestors.

-Part of the work of reclaiming the roots of yoga is living and practicing yoga as a way of being, a philosophy and way of life.
+Part of the work of reclaiming the roots of yoga is living and practicing yoga as a way of being, a philosophy, and a way of life.
 We invite this in by asking: Do my choices lead to more separation or more unity?
 Indigenous and traditional practices of mutuality can help to rebuild cultural rhythms.
 These include storytelling; listening to the stories of past trials and challenges builds resilience.
 Engaging in ritual and rites of passage.
 Practicing nonattachment—swaraj—connecting to our karma and taking personal responsibility while working toward our dharma or purpose.
 Opening to understand a more cyclical nature of time and healing.

 Though colonial trauma is pervasive, fractures culture, and creates disorientation and separation, yoga is a way of being, a philosophy and way of life, and its deep practice leads to unity.